voxel51/fiftyone/docs/source/integrations/cvat.rst

     by this argument nor `label_schema`, the observed labels on your dataset are used
--   **attributes** (*True*): specifies the label attributes of each label field to include (other than their `label`, which is always included) in the annotation export.
+-   **attributes** (*True*): specifies the label attributes of each label field to include (other than their `label_id`, which is always included) in the annotation export.
+If attributes are specified in `label_schema`, this argument will only include additional attributes depending on the value.
+    To only export attributes set in `label_schema`, set this argument to `False`.
     Can be any of the following:

     -   `True`: export all label attributes
     -   `False`: don't export any custom label attributes